cardano-foundation/developer-portal/docs/stake-pool-course/lesson-1/setup-a-server-on-aws.md

 ---
 id: setup-a-server-on-aws
-title: Setup a server on AWS
+title: Setup a Linux server on AWS
-sidebar_label: Setup a server on AWS
+sidebar_label: Setup a Linux server on AWS
 description: Learn how to setup a server on AWS.
 image: ./img/og-developer-portal.png
 ---